JavaScript is disabled. Please enable to continue!

 Planned requirements for the sampling and analysis of mineral oil hydrocarbons

 Specifications for the sampling and analysis of mineral oil hydrocarbons (MOH) are also to be incorporated into Regulation (EU) No. 333/2007 via a planned amending regulation.
 This includes a new proposal for an additional LOQ (Limit Of Quantification) level.
 For analytically complex products such as spices, herbs, essential oils, food supplements or marine oils, an LOQ of up to 5 mg/kg may be reported in the future.
-Currently, an LOQ requirement of 1-2 mg/kg applied to these product groups.
+Currently, an LOQ requirement of 1-2 mg/kg applies to these product groups.

 The current maximum level proposal was already preceded in 2022 by a Summary Report of the EU Standing Committee on Plants, Food and Feed (SC PAFF) on an EU-wide approach for handling findings of aromatic mineral oil hydrocarbons (MOAH) in food.